MaraMattes/CML-HHU/README.md

 **Please note:** Clicking on a notebook link no longer starts the download automatically.
-Instead, hold the ´Alt´ key (or ´Option´ on Mac) and click the link to download the notebook directly.
+Instead, hold the Alt key (or Option on Mac) and click the link to download the notebook directly.
 Alternatively, just click the notebook link and then use right-click -> 'Save As...' to download the notebook manually.